adhamhshm/murmur-app/README.md

 ## About Murmur App

-An application about sharing a confession anonymously without anyone knowing.
-A self-directed project with a guided tutorial.
-The application was deployed on [Murmur](https://murmur-g4yqgtsok-adhamhshm.vercel.app/).
+A web application about sharing and reading confessions anonymously without anyone knowing.
+A self-directed project with some references from online resources.
+The application was deployed on Vercel.
+Click the link here [Murmur](https://murmur-g4yqgtsok-adhamhshm.vercel.app/).

 ![Murmur Homepage](screenshots/screenshot-homepage.png)